mblackman/milehighcoder-site/README.md

 ## Project structure

 ```
+public/
+    This folder contains statics files, copied directly into the output, like the favicon, for example
 src/
   _includes/
     All UI partials.
 Inside the css folder, in the global.liquid you can change the CSS variables